MP Estate Planning UK

 Individual Decision-Making

-One of the primary benefits of a severally held power of attorney is the ability to facilitate individual decision-making.
-This means that each attorney can act on behalf of the donor without needing to reach a consensus, which can be particularly useful in situations where timely decisions are crucial.
+One of the primary benefits of a several appointment is the ability to facilitate individual decision-making.
+Each attorney can act on your behalf without needing to obtain the agreement of the others, which is particularly useful when timely decisions are needed.

 Flexibility and Autonomy

-Severally held power of attorney also provides flexibility and autonomy to the appointed attorneys.
-They can respond quickly to changing circumstances or unexpected events without the delay that might come from needing to coordinate with others.
+A several appointment also provides flexibility and resilience.
+Attorneys can respond quickly to changing circumstances or unexpected events without the delay that comes from needing to coordinate with others for every decision.

 Drawbacks of Severally Held Power of Attorney

-While severally held power of attorney provides autonomy, it also introduces risks that need careful consideration.
-When attorneys can act independently, the potential for misuse and lack of oversight becomes a significant concern.
+While a several appointment provides flexibility and autonomy, it also introduces risks that need careful consideration.
+When attorneys can act independently, the potential for misuse and reduced oversight becomes a genuine concern.

 Risk of Misuse